Dynamical thermal instability in highly supersonic outflows: Clumpy Ultrafast Outflows

 \subsection{Resolution requirements}

 As we now derive, the number of grid zones needed to resolve the fastest growing modes of TI scales as $\mathcal{M}_0^2$, so we state the lesson learned from this analysis up front: a typical outcome of high resolution UFO simulations may end up being that the outflow cannot become clumpy, even when the bound in \eqref{eq:tscale_bound} is well satisfied, because this requires \textit{extremely high} rather than just high resolution.
 Stated differently, while it is computationally inexpensive to obtain steady state solutions with speeds $v/c \gtrsim 0.01$, it can become numerically prohibitive to arrive at time-dependent, clumpy UFO solutions --- even in 2D.
 By comparison, our 1D clumpy outflow solutions in the warm absorber parameter regime were found using about $8,000$ grid zones \citepalias[see][]{Dannen20}, 50 times fewer than needed here.
 The gas density was orders of magnitude smaller in those solutions, so the clouds were much larger.
-Cloud sizes scale as the so-called thermal length, \beq \lambda_{\rm th} \equiv c_s t_{\rm th}, \seq which is much easier to resolve in warm absorber outflows because $\lambda_{\rm th}\propto \rho^{-1}$.
+Isobaric cloud sizes are on the order of the thermal length scale, \beq \lambda_{\rm th} \equiv c_s t_{\rm th}, \seq termed the coherence length by \citet{PD85}, and this is much easier to resolve in warm absorber outflows because for a fixed temperature, $\lambda_{\rm th}\propto \rho^{-1}$.

 The \citet{Mathews78} solution in \eqref{eq:growth} applies to locally isobaric entropy modes.
-These modes will have a wavelength less than $\lambda_{\rm cool} = (|\mathcal{L}|/\Lambda_0) \lambda_{\rm th}$ in the background flow \citep{Waters19a}; see \eqref{eq:t_th}.
+These modes will have a wavelength $\lambda \sim \lambda_{\rm cool} = (|\mathcal{L}|/\Lambda_0) \lambda_{\rm th}$ (see \eqref{eq:t_th}) evaluated in the background flow \citep{Waters19a}.
 To estimate the resolution required to resolve these modes, notice that because $\lambda_{\rm th} \propto n^{-1}T^{3/2}$, it is sufficient to know $\lambda_{\rm th}$ at $r_0$ and the behavior of the profile of $n^{-1}T^{3/2}$ along a streamline.
-For radial flow tubes, $n^{-1}T^{3/2}$ is a strongly increasing function of radius, so the shortest wavelength modes will be those at $r_0$.
+For the RW flowtube, $n^{-1}T^{3/2}$ is a strongly increasing function of radius, so the shortest wavelength modes will be those at $r_0$.
 Using \eqref{eq:Xi0} and \eqref{eq:HEP0} to express the density dependence of $t_{\rm th}(r_0)$ in terms of the governing dimensionless parameters gives \beq

 \seq Here we have taken $1-\Gamma \approx 1$ (see \eqref{eq:Gamma_bound}).
 Since the resulting clumps can be as small as a single entropy mode, the resolution per thermal length scale will be comparable to the initial resolution within clumps.
 Requiring that $\lambda_{\rm th,0}$ be resolved by at least $10$ zones (i.e. for a grid spacing $dl < \lambda_{\rm th,0}/10$), and defining the number of grid zones as $N_l = l_{\rm out}/dl = D\, r_0/dl$ (for dynamic range $D =l_{\rm out}/r_0$), we find $N_l > 10\,D\, r_0/\lambda_{\rm th,0}$, or \beq